waikato-datamining/image-dataset-converter/README.md

 For converting image annotations datasets from one format into another.
 Filters can be supplied as well, e.g., for cleaning up the data.

+[Additional libraries](#additional-libraries) further extend the available plugins with additional readers, filters and/or writers.

 ## Installation